We’re convinced one of the best Christmas movies of all time is Elf! Will Ferrel is the perfect Christmas elf!

 They’re a great Christmas craft for kids to do at home plus they come with a free template so it’s super easy to recreate.

-Read on below or watch our step by step video tutorial to see how simple these are to make!
+Read on for step-by-step instructions or watch our video tutorial to see how simple this cute elf craft is to make!

-Also, be sure to check out all of our elf crafts for kids for even more ideas.
+Also, be sure to check out all of our fun elf crafts for kids for even more themed crafts.

 Elf Christmas Craft Supplies